-On 23 February 2023, the Mostar City Council held its 30th regular session.
+On 23 February 2023, the Mostar City Council held its thirtieth regular session.
 During the session, the Council discussed the adoption of the City Statute for the first time.
 The City Statute was enacted by a previous High Representative in 2004, and the amendments to the Statute were agreed by the main political parties in the 2020 Mostar agreement.

-To avoid a politized prolongation or vacuum between the adoption of the HR’s Statute from 2004 and the adoption of the agreed Statute under the Mostar Agreement from 2020, the Speaker of the City Council (Bosniak) asked the OHR whether the voting procedures, in our interpretation, allows the adoption of the 2004 Statute as amended in 2009 and the adoption of the amendments of 2020 agreed on Statute as amendments in one vote.
+To avoid a politized prolongation or vacuum between the adoption of the High Representative’s statute of 2004 and the adoption of the agreed Statute under the Mostar Agreement from 2020, the Speaker of the City Council (Bosniak) asked the Office of the High Representative whether the voting procedures, in our interpretation, allowed the adoption of the 2004 Statute as amended in 2009 and the adoption of the amendments of 2020 agreed on Statute as amendments in one vote.
 On 15 February, I clarified in a letter that the draft decision of the City Council can be subject to one vote.
-As the Statute stipulates, a qualified parliamentary majority of two-thirds (23 of 35 city councilors) must adopt the statute.
+As the Statute stipulates, a qualified parliamentary majority of two thirds (23 of 35 city councillors) must adopt the statute.

 Lengthy discussion over the adoption led to completely polarized positions between the SDA-led Coalition, which supported the adoption, and HDZ BiH, which disagreed about procedures.
-Thus, on 23 February, the City Council failed to adopt the Statute of 2004 and the 2020 amendments.
+Hence the City Council failed to adopt the Statute of 2004 and the 2020 amendments on 23 February.
 This means that the Statute imposed by my predecessor in 2004 remains in force.
-I encouraged the parties to intensify their dialogue on the adoption and implementation of the agreed Statute and to work towards and functional, fair and integrated city structure for Mostar.
+I encouraged the parties to intensify their dialogue on the adoption and implementation of the agreed Statute and to work towards a functional, fair and integrated city structure for Mostar.

-Cantonal Developments
+Cantonal developments

-In terms of implementing the 2022 General Election results at the cantonal level, all ten cantons started with inaugural sessions of their newly elected Cantonal Assemblies between 10 and 22 November 2022.
-Eight of ten cantons completed the process of constituting their Cantonal Assemblies.
-In the two cantons where the process is incomplete (Herzegovina-Neretva and Canton 10), there are issues in different Peoples’ Caucuses that prevent the election of representatives to the Assemblies’ leaderships.
+Implementation of the 2022 General Election results at the cantonal level.
+All 10 cantons began with inaugural sessions of their newly elected cantonal assemblies, from 10 to 22 November 2022.
+Eight out of ten cantons completed the process of constituting their cantonal assemblies.
+In the two cantons where the process is incomplete (Herzegovina-Neretva and Canton 10), there are issues in different peoples’ caucuses that prevent the election of representatives to the Assemblies’ leaderships.

-In terms of implementing the 2022 General Election results at the cantonal level, all ten cantons started with inaugural sessions of their newly elected Cantonal Assemblies between 10 and 22 November 2022.
-Nine of ten cantons completed the process of constituting their Cantonal Assemblies, i.e. all except Herzegovina-Neretva where political divergences prevent the election of a representative of the Serb Caucus to the Assembly leadership.
+Implementation of the 2022 General Election results at the cantonal level.
+All 10 cantons started with inaugural sessions of their newly elected cantonal Assemblies from 10 to 22 November 2022.
+Nine out of ten cantons completed the process of constituting their cantonal assemblies, i.e., all except Herzegovina-Neretva, where political divergences prevent the election of a representative of the Serb Caucus to the Assembly leadership.

-In terms of executive authorities, seven out of ten cantons have set their parliamentary majorities and have formed Governments, as follows: Bosnian Podrinje (7 December 2022), Zenica Doboj (23 December 2022), Posavina (7 February 2023), Una-Sana (15 March 2023), Tuzla (22 March 2023), Sarajevo (24 March 2023) and West Herzegovina (27 March 2023).
-Regarding the ruling majorities in those seven cantons, HDZ BiH is the ruling party in two Cantons (Posavina and West Herzegovina).
-In the other five Bosniak-dominated Cantons, the ruling coalitions vary – three are led by the so-called Troika bloc, which comprises the three parties SDP-NiP-NS (Zenica-Doboj, Bosnia Podrinje, Sarajevo).
+Executive authorities.
+Seven out of ten cantons have set their parliamentary majorities and have formed governments, as follows: Bosnian Podrinje (7 December 2022), Zenica Doboj (23 December 2022), Posavina (7 February 2023), Una-Sana (15 March 2023), Tuzla (22 March 2023), Sarajevo (24 March 2023) and West Herzegovina (27 March 2023).
+Regarding the ruling majorities in those seven cantons, HDZ BiH is the ruling party in two cantons (Posavina and West Herzegovina).
+In the other five Bosniak-dominated Cantons, the ruling coalitions vary: three are led by the so-called Troika bloc, which comprises the three parties SDP-NiP-NS (Zenica-Doboj, Bosnia Podrinje, Sarajevo).
 Two involve SDA (Una-Sana and Tuzla) with different local partners.
-The remaining three cantons (Central Bosnia, Canton 10 and Hercegovina-Neretva with the Government in technical mandate since 2018) are waiting for the formation of the Federation Government to elect their governments.
-Finally, all cantons have adopted the 2023 Budgets in time.
+The remaining three cantons (Central Bosnia, Canton 10 and Herzegovina-Neretva with the Government in technical mandate since 2018) are waiting for the formation of the Federation Government to elect their governments.
+Lastly, all cantons have adopted the 2023 budgets on time.